-B. Spectral RIA measuring setup
+B. Spectral RIA Measuring Setup

 A spectral analysis gives information about the wavelengths at which the RIA response is the most interesting in terms of radiation sensitivity and compatibility with available interrogation systems.
 RIA spectra have been obtained through the dual channel setup shown in Fig. 1.
-Each of the two channels is composed of a white light source (WLS), with a light power of a few μW to minimize PB effect and maximize the induced losses, two single mode super rad-hard (SRH) F-doped transport OFs and one spectrometer, working in the visible (VIS) range (200 - 975 nm) or in the infrared (IR) range (900 - 2140 nm).
-The previous studies [8,19 - 21] allowed to choose a sample length of ~33 cm for the measurements in the visible and ~24 cm for the measurements in the IR, in order to fully exploit the setup dynamic range in the whole spectral domain for the investigated dose rates.
-It should be noted that, for the detection of very low radiation dose or dose rates, this length could be increased up to kilometer range thanks to the low initial losses of this fiber.
-The two fibers under test (FUTs) were arranged in a monolayer spiral inside the LabHX X-ray machine at Lab.
-Hubert Curien in Saint-Etienne (France), that is equipped with an X-ray tube working at 100 kV, with a tungsten target, which results in an average photon energyfluence of 40 keV [30].
-A thermal plate was used to maintain the sample temperature of all measurements at 22° C. All doses are expressed in Gy(SiO2).
+Each of the two channels is composed of a white light source (WLS), with a light power of a few microwatts to minimize PB effect and maximize the induced losses, two single-mode super rad-hard (SRH) F-doped transport OFs and one spectrometer, working in the visible (VIS) range (200-975 nm) or in the IR range (900-2140 nm).
+The previous studies [8], [19], [20], [21] allowed to choose a sample length of $\sim$ 33 cm for the measurements in the VIS and $\sim 24$ cm for the measurements in the IR, in order to fully exploit the setup dynamic range in the whole spectral domain for the investigated dose rates.
+It should be noted that, for the detection of very low radiation dose or dose rates, this length could be increased up to kilometer range due to the low initial losses of this fiber.
+The two fibers under test (FUTs) were arranged in a monolayer spiral inside the LabHX X-ray machine at Laboratoire Hubert Curien in Saint-Etienne (France), that is equipped with an X-ray tube working at 100 kV, with a tungsten target, which results in an average photon energy fluence of 40 keV [30].
+A thermal plate was used to maintain the sample temperature of all measurements at 22 °C. All doses are expressed in Gy(SiO2).

-C. Irradiation procedure
+C. Irradiation Procedure

-The Vascade response was investigated using the two stepped irradiation profiles illustrated in Fig. 2 and 3.
+The Vascade response was investigated using the two stepped irradiation profiles illustrated in Figs. 2 and 3.
 The dose rate was varied by adjusting the X-ray tube current, without changing the distance between the tube and the sample under test.
-The irradiation sequence in Fig. 2 is composed of a cycle of 5 short runs at increasing dose rates: 0.037, 0.233, 0.465, 4.65 and 14 Gy/s.
-Each run lasted 5 min, so the accumulated doses for each step were respectively 11.1, 69.9, 139.5, 1395 and 4200 Gy.
-A 20 min recovery time is considered between two consecutive runs.
-Then, after 60 min of recovery the whole cycle is repeated but in reverse order.
+The irradiation sequence in Fig. 2 is composed of a cycle of five short runs at increasing dose rates: 0.037, 0.233, 0.465, 4.65, and 14 Gy/s.
+Each run lasted 5 min, so the accumulated doses for each step were, respectively, 11.1, 69.9, 139.5, 1395, and 4200 Gy.
+A 20-min recovery time is considered between two consecutive runs.
+Then, after 60 min of recovery, the whole cycle is repeated but in reverse order.

 Fig. 2.
-Ideal interrogation kinetic "5min" over time.
-At each dose rate, the irradiation was maintained for 5 minutes, while the recovery between steps lasted 20 minutes for the first 5 steps, then 60 minutes before another cycle of 5 steps separated by 20-min pauses and another 5 identical steps each separated by 60 minutes.
+Ideal interrogation kinetic "5 min" over time.
+At each dose rate, the irradiation was maintained for 5 min, while the recovery between steps lasted 20 min for the first five steps and then 60 min before another cycle of five steps separated by 20-min pauses and another five identical steps each separated by 60 min.